suenot/ratelimit-tester/README.md

 cp config.example.json config.json

 # Edit config.json with your API and proxies
-# Then run tests
+# Then run tests with default config
 python ratelimit_tester.py

-# Or with custom config
+# Or specify a custom config file
+python ratelimit_tester.py config.some.json
-python ratelimit_tester.py path/to/config.json
+python ratelimit_tester.py path/to/your/config.json
 ```

 ## Output